Graduate Program Admissions

 This site also allows you to resend a Request for Reference e-mail to your recommenders, add a new recommender, and revise your FERPA (right to view) status from retained to waived.
 If you have any questions, please e-mail firstname.lastname@example.org.

 Statement of Purpose.
-A statement of one to two pages in length (approximately 700 words) outlining your reasons for pursuing the Ph.D. at The University of Texas at Austin should be submitted as part of your online electronic application (in the essay/statement section).
+A statement of one to two pages in length (no more than 700 words) outlining your reasons for pursuing the Ph.D. at The University of Texas at Austin should be submitted, either as part of your online electronic application or uploaded as a separate document.

 Writing sample.
 A short piece that shows your analytical writing skills (e.g., senior or master's degree thesis, term paper).
 Recommended length is approximately 20 pages.
 If your 20 page submission is from a longer document, you may submit the complete document.
 Note: This document is not part of the online application; it needs to be uploaded separately through the Application Status Check website.